urizaraj/webpack-and-react-v-000/README.md

 To best describe Webpack, we will begin by describing the problem that it was created to solve.

 Picture having a server that sends some JavaScript using webpage to browsers.
 Let's imagine we have some `animateDiv.js` script we want browsers to receive that itself makes use of `jquery`.
-The first file we send to a requesting client, `index.html`, may look like this:
+The first file we send to a requesting client, `index.html`, may look like this

 ```html
 <!-- index.html -->